LocationMind/GeoDataCompare/Readme.md

 # Licenses

-OpenStreetMap data is under the ([Open Data Commons Open Database License](https://opendatacommons.org/licenses/odbl/)), while Overture Maps Foundation might have different licenses (see [here](https://docs.overturemaps.org/attribution/)), but for buildings and transportation theme, as OSM data is used, it is under the same license.
+OpenStreetMap data is under the [Open Data Commons Open Database License](https://opendatacommons.org/licenses/odbl/), while Overture Maps Foundation might have different licences (see [here](https://docs.overturemaps.org/attribution/)), but for the buildings and transportation themes, as OSM data is used, it is under the same licence.
-Place data of OvertureMap is under [Community Data License Agreement – Permissive – Version 2.0](https://cdla.dev/permissive-2-0/).
+Place data from OvertureMap is under the [Community Data License Agreement – Permissive – Version 2.0](https://cdla.dev/permissive-2-0/).

-The visualisation platform and this project in general is under the [MISSING LICENSE!](.License.md).
+The visualisation platform and this project, in general, are under the [MIT Licence](.License.md).

 # Credits

-Without other explicit credits, all maps data are from [OpenStreetMap](https://www.openstreetmap.org/copyright).
+Without other explicit credits, all map data are from [OpenStreetMap](https://www.openstreetmap.org/copyright).
-The data displayed from these maps are either from [OpenStreetMap](https://www.openstreetmap.org/copyright) or from [Overture Maps Foundation](https://docs.overturemaps.org/attribution/), depending on the picture.
+The data displayed on these maps are either from [OpenStreetMap](https://www.openstreetmap.org/copyright) or from [Overture Maps Foundation](https://docs.overturemaps.org/attribution/), depending on the picture.
-Usually, the type of data (OSM or OMF or both) is described in the context of the picture.
+Usually, the type of data (OSM, OMF, or both) is described in the context of the picture.